 RITA MAE BROWN: AUTHOR & ACTIVIST

-PROFILE: Rita Mae Brown on getting the women's movement to accept lesbians and writing "Rubyfruit Jungle."
+Rita Mae Brown discusses her work integrating the women's movement with the lesbian community and writing "Rubyfruit Jungle".

 Rita Mae Brown